Texas Farmers Markets & COVID-19

 - Vendors are required to wear a cloth face covering or mask.

-- Vendors are required to wear gloves AND wash/sanitize their hands at least once an hour.
+- Vendors are required to wash/sanitize their hands at least once an hour.

 - Vendors are required to offer a touchless payment option like Venmo or Apple Pay.
 Shoppers will still have the option to pay with cash or card if they prefer.